 If a requested accommodation is not provided, the College will attempt to propose alternatives if appropriate.
 The College will work with the person requesting the accommodation to determine if there are acceptable alternatives.
 If a dispute concerning an accommodation is not resolved by the College's interactive process, the individual may file a complaint using the process outlined below.

 Individuals who wish to request an accommodation or who have questions about the process should contact:

-Coordinator of Academic and Disability Support Services
+Director of Student Academic Support Services

 1000 Massachusetts Avenue